otterspace-xyz/otterspace-contracts/readme.md

 import Raft from '@otterspace-xyz/contracts/out/Raft.sol/Raft.json' assert { type: 'json' }
 ```

+We're exporting specific `.sol` files using the `"files"` property in
+`package.json`.
+Please familiarize yourself with the `.sol` files we're
+exporting by looking into `package.json`.

 ---

 ## Tech Stack

 We use **Foundry** and **Hardhat** together.
 With this setup we get:

-- Unit tests written in Solidity
+- Unit tests written in Solidity (Forge)
-- Integration tests written in JavaScript
+- Integration tests written in JavaScript (Mocha)

 ---